 (fencing with wind screen), linear sediment barriers (gravel bags, fiber rolls, or silt fencing), and access restrictions (gates) would help prevent temporary impacts to the public and environment.
-With such standard measures in place, less than significant impacts are anticipated during construction.

-Gas service will not be immediately available to the Project site and as a result the project will install on-site liquid propane tanks.
-The propane tanks are expected to be installed and operated with the proper facilities and containment, as required by the industry standards.
+In the case that gas service is not immediately available; the project would install on-site liquid propane tanks to power the backup generators.
 Construction and installation of the liquid propane tanks will conform to the latest edition of the American Society of Mechanical Engineers (ASME) Code for Pressure Vessels (Section VIII Division 1), and the California Code of Regulations Title 8, Chapter 4 (Department of Industrial Relations), Subchapter 1 (Division of Industrial Safety).
 The proposed tank facilities will also be required to comply with the National Fire Protection Association Fuel Gas Codes and with the local fire protection regulations.
 These regulations are applicable to all aspects of the facilities, including the tank's structural integrity, supporting equipment and safety mechanisms.
 NFPA requires the installation of control safety devices both on containers and in transfer piping to minimize the accidental release of either fuel.
-The transport of liquid propane to the Project site will be regulated under the U.S. Department of Transportation, which establishes mandatory safety procedures for the transport of these materials.
+The transport of liquid propane to the project site will be regulated under the U.S. Department of Transportation, which establishes mandatory safety procedures for the transport of these materials.

-Consistent with the local codes regulating light industrial districts and medical marijuana facilities, all proposed cultivation operations would only be conducted in the interior of enclosed structures, facilities and buildings.
-All cultivation operations and all marijuana plants at any stage of growth shall not be visible from the exterior of any structure, facility or building containing the cultivation of medical marijuana.
-The proposed medical marijuana cultivation operations are not expected to involve the routine transport, use or disposal of hazardous materials in quantities or conditions that would pose a hazard to public health and safety or the environment.
+Consistent with the local codes regulating light industrial districts and marijuana facilities, all proposed cultivation and processing operations would only be conducted in the interior of enclosed structures, facilities and buildings.
+All cultivation and processing operations and all marijuana plants at any stage of growth shall not be visible from the exterior of any structure, facility or building containing the cultivation and processing of marijuana.
+The proposed marijuana cultivation and processing operation is not expected to involve the routine transport, use or disposal of hazardous materials in quantities or conditions that would pose a hazard to public health and safety or the environment.
 Less than significant impacts related to the routine transport, use or disposal of hazardous materials are expected.